telerik/ajax-docs/controls/togglebutton/functionality/Icons/fine-tune.md

 ## Fine-tune Position

 You can change the position of font or image icons to match your concrete requirements.
-To do this, use the `Icon.Top` and `Icon.Left` properties to directly offset the icon (**Example 1**).
+To do this, use the `Icon.Top` and `Icon.Left` properties to directly offset the icon in the particular toggle state (**Example 1**).

 >caption Figure 1: The icon in RadToggleButton can be offset from its original top and left position.
 See Example 1.